- US Online Poker

-Jackpocket currently operates in nine states plus Washington D.C., and is looking to add more.
+Jackpocket currently operates in ten states plus Washington D.C., and is looking to add more.
 It works almost like purchasing tickets at your local gas station or supermarket, except that you do it on your phone, from the comfort of your own home or wherever you may be.
 The company physically purchases the tickets you request and holds them safely for you until the draw.

 For each state in which it operates, Jackpocket has partner retailers from which it buys tickets.
 Jackpocket users deposit funds to their account and make ticket purchases, with all the same options they’d have buying tickets in person.